Filtering a dataset based on Dates or Datetimes may often be necessary prior

 column name that contains the datetime.
 Defaults to

-which is automatically correct for data imported with LightLogR.
-Expects asymbol
+"Datetime"which is automatically correct for data imported with LightLogR.
+Expects asymbol.
+Needs to be part of thedataset.
+Must be of typePOSIXct.- start, end

 For